 More than 8,000 people, 22 locations, 7 time zones, 1 Cisco Leader Day.
 Cisco uses Walls.io to center their social media efforts for one of their biggest global leadership events.

 Follow-the-sun approach for a global event

 People joined Cisco Leader Day either from one of Cisco’s campus locations or wherever they worked that day.
 The tricky part was that Cisco’s locations and employees were spread out over multiple time zones.

 Cisco used the company’s own technology Cisco TV, to connect leaders around the world in a follow-the-sun approach.
 Furthermore, each time zone produced a hand-off video featuring an interview with a Cisco exec to get the next time zone started.

 Cisco then augmented the global experience with Walls.io, connecting everyone with the #CiscoLeaderDay social media wall.
 One of their walls collected all social media posts with the hashtag, while a second wall displayed only the hand-off video.
-Chosen “social media ambassadors” made sure each time zone knew about the social walls and the hashtag.
+Chosen “social media ambassadors” ensured each time zone knew about the social walls and the hashtag.

 Global employee meeting